“Food is our common ground, a universal experience.”

-Did you know Alberta has 7 signature foods?
+Did you know Alberta Food Tours brings focus to supporting our province’s 7 signature foods?
 The list includes Saskatoon berries, canola, Red Fife Wheat, honey, root vegetables, bison and Alberta beef.

-This 3 hour interactive, culinary experience makes for the perfect date, team bonding, family outing or girls day out, and also makes a wonderful gift.
+This 3 hour interactive, Alberta Food Tours culinary experience makes for the perfect date, team bonding, family outing or girls day out, and also makes a wonderful gift.
 Enjoy the best of Whyte Avenue and Old Strathcona, an eclectically vibrant and diverse area that is one of Edmonton’s most beloved neighborhoods.

 - The professionally-led tour caters to a wide variety of palettes and choice, ensuring both vegetarians and meat lovers leave full and happy!

 - Tours are kept intimate with a maximum of 12 people.
 The recommended age is 14+.

 - The tour indulges the savory and the sweet, and all food and beverages are included.

 - Skip the lineups and head straight to your pre-reserved space.

 - Meet with owners and employees, getting the background story from the faces behind the spaces.